qunitjs/qunit/docs/config/hidepassed.md

 <p class="note" markdown="1">This option can also be controlled via the [HTML Reporter](https://qunitjs.com/intro/#in-the-browser).</p>

-By default, the HTML Reporter will list (in collapsd form) the names of all passed tests.
+By default, the HTML Reporter will list (in collapsed form) the names of all passed tests.
 Enable this option, to only list failing tests.